LandvibeDev/2021-Android-with-Kotlin/Unit1 Kotlin basics/4.Add a button to an app/Unit1-PathWay4_박민우.md

-## 🎖Track 4 : Add images to the Dice Roller app
+## 🎖 Track 4 : Add images to the Dice Roller app

 ```kotlin
 val drawableResource = when (diceRoll) {